caipeide/autorace/README.md

 ##### 2.2.1 Features

-- Recommended for data collection, much more flexible than web controller.
+- Recommended for data collection, much more flexible to operate the RC-Car than using web controller.
 - By default, no UI interface is published in this mode.
 However, you can set `USE_FPV = True` in `myconfig.py` to monitor the camera video streams.
 The published FPV images are accessible in `<car_ip_address>:8890`

 ##### 2.2.2 User Guide